Nashville-Public-Library/talklib/README.md

     - `pip install -e .`
 - Run Pytest
     - `pytest`
+        - to see code coverage, use `pytest --cov=talklib`
     - The tests can take a while to run.
 Watch the terminal output for progress.
     - If the tests fail, you may have installed something incorrectly.
     - You must be connected to the internet to run the tests